Calvin-cy/EDA-Project/EDA writeup.md

 - SQL for data storage , and data scanning

 ## Communication
 To summarized what I found, the MTA traffic in Manhattan is way higher than in any other boroughs.
 However, the reported crimes are more likely to occur in Brooklyn.
 This evidence indicates that higher number of crime reports doesn't happen during the heavy areas of higher traffic.
+Therefore, they should not hire more polices in Manhattan.
 Moreover, I realized that the peaks and the troughs from the both the graphs share a really similar pattern which both peak on the weekends, and trough on the weekdays.

 Please go to https://github.com/Calvin-cy/EDA-Project to see a more detailed explanations with the slides.